How to Pick the Right Certified Nursing Assistant Classes near Waltham Massachusetts

-The Duties of a Certified Nursing Assistant
+The Function of a CNA

-- Administering basic care to patients
+- Administering basic services to patients

-- Taking patient’s vital signs
+- Measuring patient’s vital signs

-- Keeping a record of patient’s health status
+- Maintaining a record of patient’s health status

 - Bathing and dressing patients